gordonguthrie/vagrant-riak.2.0.2-ubuntu-trusty-x64_86/README.md

 vagrant-riak.2.0.2-ubuntu-13.04
 ===============================

-Vagrant files to install Riak 2.0.2 on an Ubuntu Raring Ringtail 13.04
+Vagrant files to install Riak 2.0.2 on an Ubuntu Trusty x64_86

 Current Status - Alpha
 ----------------------